► 2019 Ford Focus ST

 ► Hot hatch has 276bhp

 Ford says the new Focus ST offers no compromises – it’s just as much at home at a track, on a twisty road or just pottering around town.
-Both hatchback and estate bodystyles will be available when it goes on sale in summer 2019.
+Both hatchback and estate bodystyles are available in Great Britain from launch this summer.

-Technically there’s two as, just like the previous-gen Focus ST, there’s a petrol and a diesel offering.
+Technically there are just two engine choices as, just like the previous-gen Focus ST, there’s a petrol and a diesel offering.
 The one that will get most of the attention is the petrol, which uses a 2.3-litre EcoBoost four-cylinder turbo, much like the current Mustang and previous-generation Focus RS.

 In the new ST, it produces 276bhp and 310lb ft driven by either a stubby six-speed manual or a seven-speed auto to the front wheels.
 Performance specs aren’t nailed down just yet, but Ford promises a sub-six second 0-62mph sprint time, putting it in the crosshairs of the Hyundai i30N, Renault Megane R.S.
 280 and Honda Civic Type R.